 There are several situations in C where the order of evaluation of subexpressions or the order in which side effects take place is unspecified including:

-The order in which the arguments to a function are evaluated (C, Section 6.5.2.2,"Function calls").
+The order in which the arguments to a function are evaluated (C, Section 6.5.2.2,"Function calls");

-The order of evaluation of the operands in an assignment statement (C, Section 6.5.16,"Assignment operators").
+The order of evaluation of the operands in an assignment statement (C, Section 6.5.16,"Assignment operators");

 The order in which any side effects occur among the initialization list expressions is unspecified.
 In particular, the evaluation order need not be the same as the order of subobject initialization (C, Section 6.7.9, “Initialization").